-The folding mechanism relies on hydraulic cylinders.
-These are filled with oil and under high pressure.
-If a cylinder be damaged, the safe folding of the treadmill deck is no longer guaranteed.
-It must then be replaced before raising the treadmill deck again.
+The folding mechanism relies on a hydraulic cylinder.
+This is filled with oil and is under high pressure.
+If the cylinder is damaged, the safe folding of the treadmill deck is no longer guaranteed.
+It must therefore be replaced without fail before the treadmill deck is raised again.